sigurdru/IN4200-High-Performance-Computing-and-Numerical/oblig1/IN4200_Oblig1_15907/README.md

 # IN4200 Oblig1 15907
-This README includes a description of code structure and how to run the code.
+This README includes a description of how to compile and run the code and a file breakdown.

 # How to run the code